StackStorm-Exchange/stackstorm-logicmonitor/README.md

 LogicMonitor returns an API Response when you use the LogicMonitor Python SDK to interact with your Portal.
-The API Response returned from LogicMonitor has been serialized so that it can be accessed by subsequent in an Orquesta Workflow.
+The API Response returned from LogicMonitor has been serialized so that it can be accessed by subsequent actions in an Orquesta Workflow.
 An example Orquesta workflow that restarts a downed collector has been provided to illustrate this functionality:

 ### Example Workflow: Orquesta (Restart Collector Down)